-Investment Programme me carbon development through supporting to the Ethiopian Government's Climate Resilient Green Economy financing facility, mainstreaming of climate resilience and low carbon development into three key sectors: Food Security, Forestry and Disaster Risk Management.
-The Programme was financed by UK with a total budget of 30 million. fast-track climate investments and support to CRGE Facility Strategic Climate Institutions Programme me (SCIP) The overall goal of SCIP is to build organisational capacity within the Government of Ethiopia (GoE), the private sector and civil society to enable Ethiopia to achieve its MDGs and contribute to the improved management of climate change risks and opportunities through increased resilience to current climate variability, adapt to future climate change and capitalize on low carbon growth and carbon sequestration opportunities.
-The Programme has an approximately GBP 9.7 million DFID/Norway/Denmark-backed fund.
-2012 - January 2016 National The Programme is designed to build Ethiopia's capacity to cope with climate change across the public, private and civil society sectors and to respond to the challenges of transitioning to a climate resilient green economy.
-Accordingly this Programme aligns with the objectives of the proposed project.
+Climate Institutions Program (SCIP) channelingclimatefinancetoprojectsofstrategicrelevancetoEthiopia'semergingClimateResilientGreenEconomy(CRGE).The overall goal ofSCIP wastobuildorganizationalcapacity within theGovernment ofEthiopia(GoE),theprivatesectorandcontributetotheimprovedmanagementofchangeadaptationandmitigationinitiatives.TheProgrambudgetwasGBP9.5millionthroughDFID/Norway/Denmark-backedfund. climate change related projects in all the regions from 2012 - January 2016 capacity to cope with climate change across the public, private and civil society sectors and to respond to the challenges of transitioning to a climate resilient green economy.
+Project coordination lessons from this program were key inputs in developing a number of guidelines for the CRGE facility.
+In addition, among a number of institutional capacity development projects, the program supported the AF accreditation process of MoFEC.
 Building the national capacity and knowledge on climate change resilient actions in Ethiopia This project contributes towards achieving Ethiopia's Climate Resilient Green Economy through capacity building and sustainable land management.
-The overall financing amount was 10 Million Euro from GCCA.
-The project was implemented by Ministry of Environment, Forest and Climate Change, and Ministry of Agriculture and Natural Resources, The project implemented from 2012 to 2016.
-National This project has the objective of increasing the awareness and capacity of targeted government institutions, both at federal and regional levels, and the rural population at large, to deal with climate change.
-Thus it complements the objectives of the proposed project.
-Strengthening Climate Information and Early Warning Systems and Support Climate Resilient Development National Adaptation Programme of Action (NAPA) e Programme contributes to Ethiopia's NAPA priorities (Strengthening/enhancing drought and flood early warning systems in Ethiopia; Capacity building Programme for climate change adaptation in Ethiopia).
-This initiative supports the National Climate Resilient Green Growth Strategy, and will result in strengthening the observational and analytical capacity of the national hydro-met services and its early warning system, and supporting the disaster risk management and development planning agencies in their effort to adapt to climate change.
-Total project financing required was USD 37.8 million of which USD 4.5 from GEF/LDCF, USD 13 million from UNDP and the reaming USD 19.7 million from other sources.
-Implementing institutions include the National Metrological Service Agency, Ministry of Agriculture and Natural Resources, Ministry of Water, Irrigation and Electricity and Regional Governments and the Addis The project is being implemented in 2013 - 2017 National The project closely aligned with the current project objectives as it promotes resilient to climate change at the national and local levels.
-This projects aims at strengthening the capacity of the Government of Ethiopia to observe, analyse and forecast climate information to enhance their early warning systems and for climate resilient development and adaptation to climate change.
-Thus it complements the components of the current project implementation.
+The overall financing amount is 10 Million Euro from GCCA.
+The project is implemented by Ministry of Environment, Forest and Climate Change, and Ministry of Agriculture and Natural Resources, National level Program The project runs from 2012 - 2016.
+This project has the objective of increasing the awareness and capacity of targeted government institutions, both at federal and regional levels, and the rural population at large, to deal with climate change.
+It has, as a result increased the awareness on climate change, adaptation and mitigation actions as well as the CRGE strategy, nationwide.
+This as a result has significantly reduced initial awareness raising activities that might have been required to initiate this AF program.
+This program will continue to build on the basic knowledge that is developed and further strengthen the capacity of identified target groups.
+Strengthening Climate Information and Early Warning Systems and Support Climate Resilient Development National Adaptation The Program contributes to Ethiopia's NAPA priorities (Strengthening/enhancing drought and flood early warning systems in Ethiopia; Capacity building Program for climate change adaptation in Ethiopia).
+This initiative supports the National Climate Resilient Green Growth Strategy, and will result in strengthening the observational and analytical capacity of the national hydro-meteorological services and its early warning system, and support the disaster risk management and development planning agencies in their effort to adapt to climate change.
+Total project budget is USD 37.8 million - USD 4.5 from National level Program running from 2013 - 2017 The program promotes resilience to climate change at the national and local levels.
+It aims to strengthen the capacity of the Government of Ethiopia to observe, analyse and forecast climate information to enhance their early warning systems to support its climate resilient development and adaptation to climate change.
+The outcome of this Program will provide essential climate information to all climate related programs including this proposed program.